 Hopefully your child doesn’t eat only French fries forever.
 But in the meantime, maybe French fries are not the enemy.
 Use them as an opportunity to expose your child to new foods, textures, flavors, and eating habits.

+These 5 simple "rules" will help shift your mindset about your child's eating, which in turn will help them and reduce your stress about their picky eating.
+Seriously worth a read.
+Our son goes to feeding therapy to help with his eating.
+It's been a HUGE HELP for us and has greatly expanded the number of foods he eats.
 Fruits can provide a lot of nutrition if your child doesn't eat vegetables.
 Here is a list of 12 fruits that are very nutritious and are lower on the sugar spectrum.
 Has your child tried all of these?
 While French fries can be used to help your picky eater, you might also want to try to hide vegetables in other foods that your child likes.
 Try these healthy breakfast recipes with hidden vegetables.
 Lunch and Dinner recipes for toddlers with hidden vegetables.
 Sometimes you need a few tricks and techniques to help your picky eater eat.
 These sensory ones help my son try new food.
 Maybe they'll work for you?
 Food allergies are so scary!
 My son has already been tested for food allergies twice and he is not even 2.
 Here is everything we learned from his pediatrician about testing babies for food allergies

 12 Highly Nutritious Low Sugar Fruits